 CANTERBURY PARK PROMOTES JASON HAUGEN TO NEW ROLE AS VICE PRESIDENT OF REAL ESTATE FOR CANTERBURY PARK DEVELOPMENT, LLC

-/EIN News/ -- SHAKOPEE, Minn., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Canterbury Park Holding Corporation (“Canterbury” or the “Company”) (NASDAQ: CPHC), announced today that current Director of Real Estate Development, Jason Haugen, has been named Vice President of Real Estate for Canterbury Park Development, LLC.
-In this newly created role, Haugen will continue his work overseeing the development of Canterbury Commons while also managing the growing portfolio of the Company’s real estate equity investments.
+SHAKOPEE, Minn., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Canterbury Park Holding Corporation ("Canterbury" or the "Company") CPHC, announced today that current Director of Real Estate Development, Jason Haugen, has been named Vice President of Real Estate for Canterbury Park Development, LLC.
+In this newly created role, Haugen will continue his work overseeing the development of Canterbury Commons while also managing the growing portfolio of the Company's real estate equity investments.

 "Jason's promotion is a recognition of the value he has brought to the Company and our confidence in his leadership skills," said Randy Sampson, Chairman and CEO of Canterbury Park.
 "Jason has been instrumental in the successful transformation of the land surrounding Canterbury Park into what we believe will position Canterbury Commons as a must-visit, must-experience destination for residents and guests in Shakopee and across the broader Minneapolis metropolitan area.
 Approximately 900 units of residential development have either been completed or are underway, and we have successfully attracted multiple commercial uses to our property.
 Our long-term vision is rounding into focus under his leadership, and we are excited to see how he guides the future of Canterbury Commons."